-Nothing symbolizes the true role-playing fan than a shelf full of source books and a dice bag full of exotic and interesting RPG dice.
-Many gamers take pride in their RPG dice collection and will carefully curate dice with a range of colors, shapes, finishes, and textures.
+Nothing symbolizes the true role-playing fan than a shelf full of source books and a dice bag full of exotic and interesting dice for D&D and other roleplaying games (RPGs).
+Many gamers take pride in their D&D dice collection and will carefully curate dice with a range of colors, shapes, finishes, and textures.
 This isn't done out of necessity however.
 Most role-playing games could be played with a ratty old set of polyhedrals or a few standard 6-sided dice pulled from an old board game.
-But to a true gamer, RPG dice serve several functions:
+But to a true gamer, RPG and D&D dice serve several functions:

-- RPG dice sets correspond with a particular character, setting, or game.
+- They correspond with a particular character, setting, or game

 If you're playing a powerful sorcerer or a mighty warrior, you wouldn't want to roll just any old dice to determine their destiny.
 Many gamers use a different set of RPG dice for each character they play.
 Or sometimes they'll use different dice for each game or even for each game setting: One set of RPG dice for D&D and one set for Call of Cthulhu for example.
 Or one set for an Eberron campaign and one set for Forgotten Realms.

-- RPG dice sets add an exciting, tactile element to the game.
+- They add an exciting, tactile element to the game

 There are plenty of digital dice rollers, available online or as apps.
 But what's the fun in that?
 Tapping a screen is nothing compared to the feel of real RPG dice in your hand when you've got an important roll to make: Picking out just the right dice to use, the anticipation as you shake them, saying a small prayer to the dice gods, blowing on them for luck, maybe giving them a spin or tossing them a certain way as you release them onto the table or into a dice tower, the distinctive sound as they roll, the excitement as you watch them tumble and spin and finally come to rest to reveal the fantastic or terrible result.